granticusmaximus/TaskTracker/README.md

 * Ability to clear textbox and resets date picker to current date

 ### Future Addons:
-* Timer app to document total billable hours to each task
 * View tasks for historical purposes
 * Email text file from app